 In January, the St. Jude HPV Cancer Prevention Program hosted an introductory rural HPV vaccination meeting.
 This meeting brought together thought leaders, allies and partners interested in improving HPV vaccination with rural communities.
 The meeting featured ignite-style talks by six experts in rural health, rural cancer prevention and HPV vaccination.
 Participants discussed thoughts and next steps for how to move forward in improving HPV vaccination coverage in rural areas.

-St. Jude convened a think tank of key allies and partners to discuss and catalyze efforts to improve HPV cancer prevention with rural communities.
-More information on outcomes will be shared in the future.
+St. Jude convened a think tank of key thought leaders and partners to discuss and catalyze efforts to improve HPV cancer prevention with rural communities.
+From March to August 2023, the think tank met to recommend priority action steps.

 For more information, email PreventHPV@stjude.org.